Librairc Q&A

 You aren't talking to other computers; you are talking to real, live people with feelings, moods, and interests who happen to be communicating via computers.

-Remember that not everyone is chatting o
+Remember that not everyone is chatting in one room only.

 Picture yourself entering into a group of people from all over the world, with varying ages and backgrounds, and act accordingly.
 You might greet the group, you might watch quietly at first from the sidelines to determine the tone of the group.
 After watching for a few minutes, you may find that this isn't the kind of group you like.... and that's ok.
 There are plenty of other groups you can choose from; just leave as politely as you arrived.